Khedr05/ITI_Android_Automotive_Track/02_Makefile/00_Makefile_Task1/README.md

 - If you encounter any issues or need further assistance, please refer to the MSYS2 or Linux documentation or seek help from online communities.

 ---

-Save this content as `README.md` in your project directory.